moj-analytical-services/rmarkdown_training/README.md

 It is run over MS Teams every six months or so.
 Alternatively, you can go through this material in your own time - you can find recordings of a previous session [here](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a).
 See [Remote learning](#remote-learning) for more tips on going through this material in your own time.
 If you work through the material by yourself please leave feedback about the material [here](https://airtable.com/shr9u2OJB2pW8Y0Af).

-Please contact [Georgina Eaton](georgina.eaton4@justice.gov.uk) or [Aidan Mews](aidan.mews@justice.gov.uk) if you have any questions including when the next (virtual) classroom based session will be held.
+Please contact [Georgina Eaton](georgina.eaton4@justice.gov.uk) or [Aidan Mews](aidan.mews@justice.gov.uk) if you have any questions including when the next (virtual) classroom based session will be held or if you'd like to join the R Training Group.

 ## Contents